 McLeod has professional engineering work experience in electronics design, from schematic entry to printed circuit board (PCB) design, prototyping/circuit assembly, and digital design development, including firmware design in C and assembly language.

 Marty graduated cum laude with a bachelor of science in Electrical Engineering from the Auburn University College of Engineering.
-He additionally holds an associate degree with honors in Electronics Technology from West Georgia Technical College, as well as an associate degree in pre-engineering from SUSCC.
+He also holds an associate degree with honors in Electronics Technology from West Georgia Technical College, and an associate degree with honors in pre-engineering from SUSCC.

 - Design documentation published in Circuit Cellar magazine.

-- Special Recognition, 2010 Parallax RF design contest.
+- Special Recognition recipient in the 2010 Parallax RF embedded design contest.

 - Mobile Electronics Certification Program (MECP) certified installer.